AmirMohamadBabaee/AmirMohamadBabaee/README.md

 </div>

 ## About me
-👋 Hi, I'm Amir Mohammad Babaei, currently pursuing a Master's degree in Computer Engineering at Sharif University of Technology. **I am actively seeking a PhD position for Fall 2025**, where I aim to deepen my research in computer vision and deep learning.
+👋 Hi, I'm Amir Mohammad Babaei, currently pursuing a Master's degree in Computer Engineering at Sharif University of Technology.

 🔍 My primary research interests lie in image and video super-resolution, as well as image restoration.
 In addition, I am fascinated by various other areas within computer vision, including segmentation, image inpainting, and generative models.
 I have also developed skills and experience in graph neural networks and natural language processing.